 MET CS 783 Enterprise Architecture

 Prerequisites: MET CS 682.
+Or strategic IT experience.
 Or instructor’s consent.

 Delivery: Boston-Charles River Campus, Online